RevyWatson/readme-generator/README.md

   - [Questions](#questions)

   ## Installation
-  Hinge and squeeze.
+  f

   ## Usage
-  Don't stop believing.
+  f

   ## Credits
-  Yo mama.
+  f

   ## License
-  Boost Software License 1.0
+    This application is licensed under: MozillaPublicLicense2.0.

   ## Tests
-  ...no.
+  f

   ## Questions
   Have questions or comments about this application?
-  - Please feel free to email me at: ImGonna@KnockYouOut.com
+  - Please feel free to email me at: f
-  - Or find me on GitHub at: [RevyWatson](https://github.com/RevyWatson)
+  - Or find me on GitHub at: [f](https://github.com/f)